Browse through our archives of past exhibits at the Castle

 Spotlighting the borough’s architectural heritage, the 16 drawings depicted structures within Queens that were either NYC-designated landmarks or were worthy of adding to that list.
-Sites depicted included: the Jamaica Savings Bank (Jamaica Avenue and 161 Street); Republican Club (Lefferts Boulevard in Richmond Hill); Grace Church (Jamaica Avenue in Jamaica); Hell Gate Bridge (connecting Ward’s Island to Astoria); the Poppenhusen Institute (College Point); Sidewalk Clock (Jamaica Avenue and 161 Street); Elk's Club (Queens Boulevard); Union Church (Astoria); Town Hall (Flushing); Ahles House (39 Avenue and 213 Street in Bayside); the Stone House (35 Avenue and Bell Boulevard in Bayside), and Ridgewood Theater (Myrtle Avenue); among others.
+Sites depicted included: the Jamaica Savings Bank, Republican Club, Grace Church, Hell Gate Bridge, the Poppenhusen Institute, Sidewalk Clock, Elk's Club, Union Church, Town Hall, Ahles House, the Stone House, and Ridgewood Theater, among others.

 Image: Drawing of Hell Gate Bridge by Joe LoGuirato